 Flow System Assembly

-Thirty minutes before the perfusion, treat the pulmonary artery endothelial cells with 100 microliters of 1-micromolar histamine in endothelial cell medium and 1% fetal bovine serum without any other additives [1] and use a 20-milliliter syringe filled with wash buffer to rinse the flow system tubes [2-TXT].
+Thirty minutes before the perfusion, treat the pulmonary artery endothelial cells with 100 microliters of 1-micromolar histamine in endothelial cell medium and 1% fetal bovine serum (FBS) without any other additives [1] and use a 20-milliliter syringe filled with wash buffer to rinse the flow system tubes [2-TXT].

-WIDE: Talent adding histamine + FBS to cells, with histamine + FBS container visible in frame Videographer: Important step
+WIDE: Talent adding histamine + FBS to cells, with histamine + FBS container visible in frame Videographer: Important step TXT: Add plane medium with 1% FBS or medium containing 1% FBS and histamine to the cells.

-Talent rinsing tube(s), with wash buffer container Videographer: Important step TEXT: Rinse blood-contacting tubes to prevent system clotting
+Talent rinsing tube(s), with wash buffer container visible Videographer: Important step TEXT: Rinse blood-contacting tubes but not the cells to prevent system clotting

-Use a second 20-milliliter syringe to fill the flow tubes with HEPES (hee-pees) buffer [1] and use an elbow shaped Luer connector to carefully connect the tubes to the microslide [2].
+Use a second 20-milliliter syringe to fill the flow tubes with HEPES+ (hee-pees plus) buffer containing 1% Bovine Serum Albumin [1] and use an elbow shaped Luer connector to carefully connect the tubes to the microslide [2].

-Talent filling tube(s), with HEPES container visible in frame
+Talent filling tube(s), with HEPES+ container visible in frame TXT: See text for recipe.

-Syringe being attached to slide
+Tube being attached to slide

 Load a third 20-milliter syringe with 2 milliliters of wash buffer [1] and load the syringe onto a syringe pump [2].
+Please move 5.3 after 5.1.2.

-Syringe being loaded Syringe being inserted
+Syringe being loaded Syringe being inserted TXT: Keep some wash buffer in the syringe to prevent blood clotting.

-Then use a female Luer connector to connect the outlet tube of the slide to the syringe [1].
+Connect the outlet of the slide to the syringe [1].

-Tube being connected to syringe
+Tube being connected to slide and syringe

 Washed Whole Blood Perfusion

+6.0 Prepare for Microscopy

+6.0.1 Place cell-containing slide onto microscope and assemble set-up for experiment

+6.0.2 Adjust microscope and set up parameters for the experiment

 Immediately before the perfusion, dilute the blood two times with recalcification buffer [1] and place the inlet tube of the microslide into the tube of blood [2].

 WIDE: Talent adding buffer to tube, with buffer container visible in frame Videographer: Important/difficult step